edwardcapriolo/teknek/README.md

 Teknek provides several out-of-the-box implementations of Feeds an Operators to help users get up and running quickly.

-Cassandra - Cassandra is a nosql data store.
-This package includes operators to write data and increment counters.
-Kafka - Kafka is a distributed message queue.
+teknek-cassandra - Cassandra is a nosql data store.
+This package includes operators to write data and increment counters. teknek-kafka - Kafka is a distributed message queue.
 Teknek can use kafka's partitioning ability to easily achive group-by semantics.
 Kafka support includes Feed and output operator.

 Notes on the domain specifc language (PIL Plan Integration Language?)
 -----